·

 Self-Compassion and Acceptance

-There is often this understandable, innate fight to find a cure, or to focus only on getting better.
+With each client – myself included – acceptance has always been the hardest part.
+There is often an understandable, innate fight to find a cure, or to focus only on getting better.
 Then, by the time they've moved towards acceptance, they're usually just completely exhausted with trying to fix things with no idea how to rebuild.

-Once you do choose to move towards acceptance of who you are now, and what life is like for you managing chronic illness, you can finally find a way to focus on making changes.
+Once you do choose to move towards acceptance of who you are now, and what life is like for you managing chronic illness, you can finally find a way to focus on making changes, and direct that energy elsewhere.

 Being flexible with your approach to productivity isn't an excuse for not being productive – it's essential if you want to sustain your progress and growth longer term.